Debu922/Debu922/README.md

 ### Hello!

-I'm Debaditya Bhattacharya!
-I'm fourth year undergraduate student studying at the Indian Institute of Techonolgy, Kanpur.
-Although I am pursing BS Physics, my intersts are quite varied.
-I'm often seen meddling in electronics, neuroscience, computer science and programming!
+I'm Debaditya Bhattacharya.
+I'm an incoming ECE PhD student at the Cornell University.
+I graduated from IIT Kanpur with a BS in Physics in 2023.
+My intersts are quite varied.
+I'm often seen meddling in electronics, neuroscience, computer science and programming.

-See you around sometime!

 Contact me via my email:

 * debbh922[at]gmail[dot]com
-* debbh[at]iitk[dot]ac[dot]in
+* db799[at]cornell[dot]edu

 <!--
 **Debu922/Debu922** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.